5 Finding Information

 PICKING THE RIGHT SEARCH TOOL(S) FOR YOUR TOPIC

-Before you begin your search for information, you need to think about the best place to look.
-There are several questions you need to ask in order to pick the best search tool for your topic:
+Before you search for information, you need to think about the best place to look.
+There are several questions you need to ask to pick the best search tool for your topic:

 1. What are the primary subject areas you are researching?
 There will usually be more than one.
-For example, if you are writing a paper on alternative health treatments for ADHD for an education course, you will need to look in the education literature, the health literature (which will include medicine, nursing, and alternative health databases), and the psychology literature.
-Search tools in all of these fields will provide different perspectives on this topic.
+For example, if you are writing a paper on alternative health treatments for ADHD for an education course, you will need to look in education literature, health literature (medicine, nursing, and alternative health databases), and psychology literature.
+Search tools in each of these fields will provide different perspectives on this topic.

-2. Are you working on an assignment that requires you to look for specific formats and/or types of information?
+2. Are you working on an assignment that requires you to look for specific formats or types of information?
 Some search tools will find books, but not articles; others will only find articles.
-Some search tools only index scholarly literature, and some only index popular literature.
-If there are items you are required to find, or items you are not allowed to use, be sure the tools you choose include those types of items.
+Some search tools only index scholarly literature, while others only index popular literature.
+If there are items you are required to find, or are not allowed to use, be sure the tools you choose include those types of items.

 3. How lengthy is the required paper?
 How many sources do you need?
-For a one-page paper requiring only one source, a single database might be adequate.
+For a one-page paper with only one source, using a single database might be sufficient.
 If it is a 20-page in-depth analysis of a particular issue, you will probably need to look in more places to find more sources.

 There are several categories of search tools.
-For the purposes of this class, we will discuss the following: library catalog, article databases, library discovery search (OneSearch), all of which can be found at https://library.weber.edu/, and Web search engines.
+In this textbook, we will discuss the following: library catalog, article databases, and library discovery search (OneSearch).
+These tools can be found on the Stewart Library website.
+We will also discuss Web search engines.

 LIBRARY CATALOG

 The library catalog lists items owned by a particular library and its branches.
-The Stewart Library catalog will locate items owned by the main campus library in Ogden and the library located on WSU’s Davis campus.
-Most libraries have a link to their library catalog from their home page, and anyone with an Internet connection can search the catalog; no login is required.
+The Stewart Library catalog will locate items owned by the main campus library in Ogden and WSU’s Davis campus library.
+Most libraries have a link to their catalog from their home page, and anyone with an Internet connection can search the catalog; no login is required.

-A link to the Stewart Library catalog can be found on the Stewart Library home page by clicking on the yellow icon that looks like a book, or by clicking the Search link at the top.
+You can access the Stewart Library catalog by clicking the Catalog button on the Stewart Library’s homepage.
 The library catalog includes records for items physically housed in the library, including books, CDs, maps, and videos.
-It shows where they are located in the library and tells you if an item is available or checked out.
+It shows where they are in the library, and if an item is available for check out.

 There are two things you will NOT find in the Stewart Library catalog.
 The first is electronic resources, such as electronic books and streaming music.
-These may be found using OneSearch.
+These can be found using OneSearch.
 The second is articles.
-The Stewart Library catalog will list the titles of the magazines, newspapers, and journals found in the library, but will not provide information on the articles in them.
-For example, the catalog will tell you that we have copies of the New York Times and Vogue, but it will not provide you information on the articles in these periodicals.
+The Stewart Library catalog will list the titles of the magazines, newspapers, and journals found in the library but will not provide information on the articles.
+For example, the catalog will tell you that we have copies of the New York Times and Vogue, but it will not provide information on articles in these periodicals.
 You can find articles on specific topics using article databases or OneSearch.

 CALL NUMBERS & LIBRARY CLASSIFICATION SYSTEMS

-There are several different classification systems used by libraries, and the call numbers for each look a little different.
-The easiest way to tell what type of call number you have is to see whether it starts with a letter or number.
-If it begins with a letter, it’s probably Library of Congress (LC).
+There are several different classification systems used by libraries, and the call numbers for each look slightly different.
+The easiest way to tell what type of call number you have is to see whether it starts with a letter or a number.
+If it begins with a letter, it’s probably the Library of Congress (LC).
 The LC classification system is used in most academic libraries in the United States.
 If it starts with a number, it’s most likely a Dewey Decimal system call number.
 Dewey is used primarily in public and school libraries.
-There’s another classification system called Superintendent of Documents (SuDocs) which is used for government documents.
-These call numbers are distinctive in that they often have colons (:) and slashes (/), where LC and Dewey do not.
+There’s another classification system called Superintendent of Documents (SuDocs), used for government documents.
+These call numbers are distinctive as they often have colons (:) and slashes (/), whereas LC and Dewey do not.

 We use all three systems in the Stewart Library.